 Bring your students to our fully equipped classroom to experience government first-hand and to meet the people behind today’s headlines!
 The School at the Legislature program is targeted towards meeting all aspects of the Grade 6 curriculum and aims to educate students about citizenship and democracy while providing a fun and exciting learning environment.

-Students are inspired to explore STEM disciplines (Science, Technology, Engineering and Math) through collaborative design projects, guided explorations of the natural environment, experimentations with engineering and technology, and learning through play.
-This journey helps students to develop a passion for science and discover the areas that excite them.
-In addition, students are encouraged to journal and reflect on their experiences, as these are important parts of the Inquiring Minds philosophy.
+Science School is designed to inspire students to explore STEM disciplines (Science, Technology, Engineering, and Math) through collaborative design projects, guided explorations of the natural environment, experimentation with engineering and technology, and learning through play.
+This journey will help students develop a passion for science and discover the areas that excite them.

 Explore all aspects of sound in this week spent at the Winspear Centre!
 You’ll get a behind-the-scenes look at concerts and other events, with the opportunity to meet professional musicians, sit in on an Edmonton Symphony orchestra rehearsal, and even perform on-stage!
 Students will gain hands-on experiences with a variety of instruments, will explore the acoustic properties of Enmax Hall, and will learn about the importance that Arts and Culture have within our community.